-Water-service rates are based on the real costs of treating and delivering water to customers, and are regulated by state public utilities commissions (PUCs).
+Water-service rates are based on the real costs of treating and delivering water to customers, and are regulated by the New Jersey Board of Public Utility (BPU).

-You can learn more about the rate setting process in our white paper: Challenges In The Water Industry: The Rate Approval Process.
+You can learn more about the rate setting process by watching this short video.